8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 - Pay current losses

-Your premiums are influenced by a variety of factors, including your specialty – those with the riskiest specialties include ER doctors, surgeons, and obstetricians – and location.
+Your premiums are influenced by a variety of factors, including your specialty – those with the riskiest specialties include ER doctors, surgeons, and obstetricians – and often where you practice can increase premiums.
 For instance, providers in New York, Rhode Island, and Pennsylvania can expect to pay more than providers in Ohio or Tennessee.
+Most nurses in the US can get a policy for under $10/month with NOW insurance.

 5. Nose and Tail Coverage

-It’s reasonable to expect you will occasionally want to change your malpractice provider.
+It’s reasonable to expect you will occasionally want to change your professional liability provider.
 You might therefore need nose coverage, also known as prior acts.
 This provides coverage (subject to the policy’s terms and conditions) for malpractice claims that arise prior to the effective date of your new coverage.

 Similar in nature is tail coverage, which pays for claims that occur during the policy period and are filed shortly after that policy’s termination.
 Tail coverage generally costs between 125% and 250% of the previous year’s premium.
 The goal with nose and tail options is to deliver continuous coverage even if you choose to switch providers.